MalcolmUX-Y/dwe-v2/README.md

 Most tools:

 ```

 Document → AI → summary

 ```

 DWE:

 ```

 Document → structured workflow → review → export

 ```

 Output is **data**, not text.

+The system is designed to preserve operational meaning without inventing it.

 ---

 # Frontend flow

 ```

 1 Upload document
 2 Parse
 3 Review workflow
 4 Export

 ```

 Step 3 is mandatory — the system proposes, the user confirms.